 3) Make sure the valve stem rubber is fully seated against the wheel.

-4) Position the wheel on the turntable of the tire machine, then lubricate and position the bottom bead of the tire on the wheel.
+4) Position the wheel on the turntable of the tire machine, then lubricate and position the bottom bead of the tire on the wheel.5) Mount the tire according to the tire manufacturer’s instructions being certain to position the machine arm at 6 o’clock with respect to the location of the valve to avoid damage to the sensor (see Figure 2).

 6) Inflate the tire to the pressure specified on the Vehicle Certification (VC) label located on the driver door or door pillar.